tmenture/Gr8-Tech-Blog/README.md

 and once they return, and log back in, they are presented with all their posts and can navigate freely throug the site.

 ## Installation / How To Use:
+(This project is unfinished but it will be soon!)
 * If you do not already have it installed, install node.js (Here is the link to the download: https://nodejs.org/en/download/)
 * Clone this repository to your machine (& switch to the directory you just created)
 * Run npm i in your console to install necessary packages to run databse